siggib007/phptest/README.md

 # phptest
 ## PHP Demo Overview and history
 Wanted something quick and simple to verify that all the components where in place to make a PHP site driven by mySQL/MariaDB database so I put together this test site.
 Then this grew into a demo site to test various functions and features as well as base code for a fully functioning PHP site, except it is lacking all meaningful functionality as it is just a base to be built upon.
 It does however have all the base authentication, registration, setup and administration functionality.
+I plan to add more base features as I think of them and have time to implement them.

 There are few environment variables needed for both the SQL server and the PHP part.
 I've tested this with environment variables as well as using Doppler Secrets management (see https://infosechelp.net/secrets-management/ for more info on them) as well as a secret management system from AKEYLESS systems (https://infosechelp.net/secrets-management-a-key-less-edition for more info on them).
 See DBConf.php for more details on environment variables required.